In centering the wisdom of survivors, we redefine our collective approaches to healing

 To better accommodate the needs of survivors as we collectively navigate this global pandemic, we are currently offering Consentric Circle conversations on web and phone platforms.

 We also work to troubleshoot the needs and barriers of our participants, from childcare to internet access, let us know if there is anything that would keep you from the conversation, and we'll solve it together.

-We are thrilled to continue our collaboration with the W.O.M.A.N Inc. community, a domestic violence support agency in San Francisco, California.
-We'll be co-hosting a 3 part conversation series, tailored to the internal W.O.M.A.N.
-Inc advocate community.
+We are thrilled to continue our collaboration with the W.O.M.A.N, Inc. community, a support agency for survivors of domestic violence in San Francisco, California.
+We'll be co-hosting a 3 part conversation series, tailored to the internal W.O.M.A.N., Inc. advocate community.

-We are honored to offer a space in which these amazing advocates can process their traumas and triggers together, calibrate their care and explore each others wisdom on survival and systemic innovation.
+We are honored to offer a space in which these amazing advocates can process their traumas and triggers together, calibrate their care and learn from one another's wisdom on survival and systemic innovation.